postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-mock_with_api.md

 ### Mock requests and responses with examples

 In the previous example, we used a saved response to mock our collection.
 You can also [mock a request and response using examples](/docs/postman/collections/examples) in Postman before sending the actual request or setting up a single endpoint to return the response.
 With examples, you can mock raw responses and save them.
 Then, you’ll be able to generate a mock endpoint for each of them using Postman’s mock service.

-### Free mock server calls with your Postman account

-Your Postman account gives you a limited number of free mock server calls per month.
-You can check your usage limits through the [Postman Pro API](https://docs.api.getpostman.com) or the [account usage page](https://go.pstmn.io/postman-account-limits).